shreyas-jadhav/mui-audio-player/README.md

 # watch the typescript output
 npm run watch

-# cd example react app
+# example react app
 cd example

+# install deps
+npm i

-# link the package folder
+# link the package folder if any other app than example
 npm link ../

 # run the example